 - Add the cheese: Sprinkle 1 to 1.5 cups of shredded cheddar cheese over the pineapple layer.

-- Make the topping: In a separate bowl, combine 1 cup of crushed crackers, 1/4 cup of melted butter, and 1/4 cup of brown sugar (optional).
-Mix until the crackers are evenly coated.
+- Make the Topping: Mix 4 cups of melted butter, 1 cup of crushed crackers, and 1 cup of brown sugar (optional) in a bowl until evenly coated.

 - Assemble the casserole: Evenly spread the topping over the cheese layer.

-- Bake: Place the casserole in the preheated oven and bake for 25-30 minutes, or until the topping is golden brown and the edges are bubbly.
+- Bake: Place the casserole in the preheated oven and bake for 25-30 minutes until the topping is golden brown and the edges are bubbly.

 - Cool slightly before serving: This allows the flavors to meld and makes it easier to scoop out portions.

-Pro Tip: For an extra crispy topping, broil the casserole for 1-2 minutes at the end of the baking time, keeping a close eye to avoid burning.
+Pro Tip: To achieve an extra crispy topping, broil the casserole for 1–2 minutes at the end of baking.
+Keep a close watch to prevent burning.

 Variations and Customizations